sathwik1010-alt/Quiz-App/README.md

  🎮 Quiz App - GATTU SATHWIK

-A *modern and interactive Quiz Application* built with React.js.
-Users can select a category, answer *3 questions*, and view their score with instant feedback.
-Perfect for testing knowledge or as a learning project.…Read more
-1:01 PM
-1 unread message
-Perfect!
-Here’s a *clean, professional README* for your Quiz App *without any # or ## headers*, so it displays as plain text but still looks structured and readable.

----

-Quiz App - GATTU SATHWIK
 License: MIT | React | JavaScript

 A modern and interactive Quiz Application built with React.js.
 Users can select a category, answer 3 questions, and view their score with instant feedback.
 Perfect for testing knowledge or as a learning project.